2019 Mountain West Conference Football Championship Game

 The 2019 Mountain West Conference Championship Game was a college football game played on Saturday, December 7, 2019, at Albertsons Stadium in Boise, Idaho, to determine the 2019 champion of the Mountain West Conference (MW).
 The game featured the Mountain division champions Boise State and the West division champions Hawaii, and was the conference's seventh championship game.

 Previous season

 The 2018 Mountain West Conference Football Championship Game featured Mountain Division champion Boise State against West Division champion Fresno State in the conference's sixth championship game.
 The Bulldogs upset the Broncos in overtime.

 Teams

 The 2019 MW Conference Championship Game was contested by the Boise State Broncos, Mountain Division champions, and the Hawaii Rainbow Warriors, West Division champions.
 The teams have met 16 times previously, with Boise State holding a 13–3 edge in the series.
 The teams' last meeting came earlier this 2019 season; Boise State won, 59–37.
 Hawaii's last victory in the series came in 2007, when they defeated BSU 39–27.
-This will be the teams' first meeting in the MW Championship.
+This was the teams' first meeting in the MW Championship.